Sarasota Probate Attorney

 Depending on the circumstances of the estate, there are three different routes of probate administration:

-• Formal Administration: Formal administration is the most common type of probate, but it also takes the longest to resolve.
+• Formal Administration: Formal administration is the most common type of probate and takes the longest to resolve.
 A personal representative is appointed to administer the estate, pay debts, or distribute assets.
-Potential creditors must be notified, and they can file a claim against the estate during the claims period.
+Creditors must be notified, and they can file a claim against the estate during the claims period.
 Formal administration is used to resolve issues related to complex asset distributions, will contests, or disputes among heirs.

 • Disposition Without Administration: This process is only an option if the estate does not hold any real estate and the expenses of the estate are greater than the total value of the estate following probate.
 The estate only requires filing forms and will avoid any probate hearings.

-The type of probate your loved one’s estate is resolved through can have drastic impacts on the results.
+The type of probate your loved one’s estate is resolved through can have a drastic impact on the results.
 We can help you choose the right option and work with you from beginning to end in the Sarasota area.

 The Florida Probate Process